NLESC-JCER/run-cpp-on-web/js-webapp/README.md

 For this, we'll use an iterative method known as the [_Newton-Raphson_ root finding method](https://www.youtube.com/watch?v=cOmAk82cr9M).
 Remember Newton?
 Quiet fellow, fabulous hair?
 Yes, _that_ Newton.
-The way this works is you give Newton-Raphson the equation whose root you want to find, along with the derivative of that equation.
+The way Newton-Raphson works is, you give it the equation whose root you want to find, along with the derivative of that equation.
 Then you take an ``initial_guess`` of what you think the value of the root could be, then let the method iterate towards the solution.
 The solution is approximate within a ``tolerance``, which you can also set.
 Anyway, the algorithm is written C++, but **with some trickery, we'll be able to use that C++ code from the browser, without the